Miami Condo Renovations: What You Need To Know

 An outline from permits to building requirements for condo remodeling Miami

 First, you will need to obtain the proper city and building approvals before beginning your project.
-Sweeten contractor Sandra, who is based in Miami, tells us, “The typical process takes about 4-8 weeks for a mid-sized project.
+Sweeten Miami contractor Sandra, who is based in Miami, tells us, “The typical process takes about 4-8 weeks for a mid-sized project.
 [Usually,] the office management has pretty much the same requirements as the city.”
 You must apply first to the city, and once the city approves the permit, the information is submitted to the management office for the condo.
-The most common permits needed in condo renovations are required for floor soundproofing, plumbing, electrical, and framing.
+The most common permits required in a condo remodeling Miami project are floor soundproofing, plumbing, electrical, and framing.